marnelfr/udemy.react/README.md

 **Reducers must be pure, side effect free, synchronous functions**: we should never perform side effect inside our reducers no matter it's sync or async side effect!
 And even never write async code in reducers in general!!\
-So such side effects, they can be added
+So such side effects can be added
 - inside our components (thanks to **useEffect** for example), ignoring then redux at this point,
 - inside **action creators** that allow us to write async codes or side effects code generally.

 **NEVER MUTATE REDUX STATE OUTSIDE THE REDUCERS**\
-This will first be a very bad code and will change the object represented by the redux state in memory without making redux aware of it.
+This will be firstly, a very bad code and will change the object represented by the redux state in memory without making redux aware of it.

 ### Where should our logic (code) go?